Grouping in Blazor Pivot Table

 Ungrouping the existing date groups

-To remove a previously applied date grouping, simply right-click the relevant date-based header within the Pivot Table and select the Ungroup option from the context menu.
-This action will revert the grouped dates back to their original, ungrouped state, allowing you to view and analyze the raw date values in the Pivot Table component.
+To remove a previously applied date grouping, right-click the relevant date-based header within the Pivot Table and select the Ungroup option from the context menu.
+This action reverts the grouped dates back to their original, ungrouped state, allowing you to view and analyze the raw date values in the Pivot Table component.

 Custom Grouping